 Dusting for Black Queen Cell Virus Management

 Powdered sugar dusting triggers bees to engage in grooming behavior.
 They brush Varroa mites from their bodies.
-This separation can be ensured by using an trap oil trap to make sure the Varroa mites do not climb back onto bees.
+This separation can be ensured by using a trap oil trap to make sure the Varroa mites do not climb back onto bees.
 You can also use a screened bottom board in the beehive to allow the mites to drop out.

 Drone Comb Manipulation for Black Queen Cell Virus Control

 Drone comb manipulation as part of hive and apiary management, can be used to suppress the development of Varroa mites in the beehive.
 By interrupting cycles in the brood of bees, you deny Varroa mites the perfect lifecycle.
-Periodic removal of deliberately placed drone brood frames from the beehive allows you to capture developing Varroa mites, because the adults prefer to lay eggs in the large drone brood cells.
-The removal of entire generations of Varroa mites from the beehive keeps the number of Varroa mites low and can even cause elimination of the problem from your beehive if done well.
-You can couple drone manipulation for Black Queen Cell Virus control with use of Apistan or Apiguard.
+Periodic removal of deliberately placed drone brood frames from the beehive allows you to capture developing Varroa mites because the adults prefer to lay eggs in the large drone brood cells.
+The removal of entire generations of Varroa mites from the beehive keeps the number of Varroa mites low and can even cause the elimination of the problem from your beehive if done well.
+You can couple drone manipulation for Black Queen Cell Virus control with the use of Apistan or Apiguard.

 How to Choose Varroa Mite Control Methods

 Choosing one or more of these methods to use in controlling Varroa mites and the Black Queen Cell Virus is up to the beekeeper.
 Using more than one method allows you to keep pressure on Varroa mites and prevent them from developing resistance to one control method.
 The final decision should be one that keeps you free of Varroa mites in your beehives and works within your comfortable expenditure range.